DataxEnv/prebiotic-molecule-accumulation-model/README.md

 This first project focuses on the **accumulation of prebiotic organic molecules in early Earth surface environments**.

-## Why this Project
+## Context

-This notebook is closely connected to a Medium article I am writing on **computational modeling and simulations in astrobiology**, where I discuss:
+This project is closely connected to a Medium article I am writing on **computational modeling and simulations in astrobiology**, where I discuss:

 * what scientific models are,
 * why scientists build them, and
 * why modeling is especially important for studying the origin of life and life beyond Earth.

-The Medium article provides the **conceptual and philosophical background**, while this repository contains the **hands-on computational work**.
-Together, they form a complete learning narrative.
+The Medium article provides the **conceptual background**, while this repository contains the **computational work**.

+Medium article: *Upcoming*

-## What This Project Does
+## Project summary

 This project uses a simple time-dependent computational model to explore how prebiotic organic molecules might accumulate in an open surface environment, such as a pond, on the early Earth.